-e) shall pass the resulting PROSE PC5 DISCOVERY message for UE-to-UE relay discovery solicitation along with the source layer-2 ID, destination layer-2 ID and an indication that the message is for 5G ProSe direct discovery to the lower layers for transmission over the PC5 interface.
+f) shall pass the resulting PROSE PC5 DISCOVERY message for UE-to-UE relay discovery solicitation along with the source layer-2 ID, destination layer-2 ID and an indication that the message is for 5G ProSe direct discovery to the lower layers for transmission over the PC5 interface.

-Editor's note: The security related contents are FFS and depend on SA3 requirements.

 If the PROSE PC5 DISCOVERY message for UE-to-UE relay discovery solicitation is used to solicit proximity of a connectivity service provided by a 5G ProSe UE-to-UE relay UE, the UE shall ensure that it keeps on passing the PROSE PC5 DISCOVERY message for UE-to-UE relay discovery solicitation for transmission until the UE is triggered by the upper layers to stop soliciting proximity of a connectivity service provided by a 5G ProSe UE-to-UE relay UE, or until the UE stops being authorised to perform the discoverer end UE procedure for UE-to-UE relay discovery.
 How this is achieved is left up to UE implementation.

 NOTE 3: The discoverer end UE can stop discoverer end UE procedure for UE-to-UE relay discovery for power saving by implementation specific means e.g. an implementation-specific maximum number of 5G ProSe direct links configured in the UE, or an implementation-specific timer expires.